Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Analysis

-Pattern detectors show broader coverage of core primitives (Figure~\ref{fig:pattern_heatmap}).
+Pattern detectors show broader coverage of core primitives (Figure~\ref{fig:diversity_panels}, right).
 Sorting, DP, graph traversal, and recursion appear more frequently in the Evolved pipelines, while binary search remains high across all sources and divide-and-conquer remains rare.
+This suggests the Evolved pipeline expands algorithmic diversity beyond ubiquitous primitives, rather than merely amplifying existing biases.
+We note that these AST-based metrics capture syntactic patterns and may not fully reflect semantic novelty; code-embedding-based similarity measures were explored but proved unreliable across heterogeneous code styles.
+The category-selective downstream gains in \S\ref{subsec:why_it_works} provide complementary evidence that these structural differences translate into meaningfully different training signal.